Deadliest Catch: Does Nick Have Cancer, Or Is He Simply Addicted To Drugs?

 As Yahoo News reports, Captain Wild Bill, fearing for his friend’s health, convinced Nick to go to a clinic, again, to see what was causing his symptoms.
 And another round of tests revealed that Nick does not, in fact, have cancer.

-However, back on the ship Wild Bill found what looks like heroin in Nick’s things.
+However, back on the ship, Wild Bill found what looks like heroin in Nick’s things.
 That was the final straw.

 “I’ve given Nick the benefit of the doubt, what, 30 times?
 But this time was f***ing different.”